RAG MusicKARAOKE

 Be sure to showcase this acclaimed classic, which was selected for the Excellence Award at the 58th Japan Record Awards.

-dogwood (flowering dogwood)NEW!Yo Hitoto
+dogwood (flowering dogwood)Yo Hitoto

 Released in February 2004 as Yo Hitoto’s fifth single, this song became widely talked about as the most-sung karaoke track of the Heisei era.